opentok/Opentok-.NET-SDK/DEVELOPING.md

 ## Tools

 *  [Visual Studio](http://www.visualstudio.com/): the IDE provided by Microsoft with which the product is built.
-The code may work with other IDEs and tools but Visual Studio is required to effectively maintaiin the project.
+The code may work with other IDEs and tools but Visual Studio is required to effectively maintain the project.

 *  [NuGet Package Manager](http://www.nuget.org/): an open source package manager that is built into many newer versions of Visual Studio.
 If you do not already have this extension, you can install it via